phimarkets/phimarkets.github.io/_posts/2021-10-03-september-ends.md

 ## S&P500

 S&P500 started the week rejecting $4455 daily support.
 That driven the price to $4332 daily support, but this support was broken on Thursday.
 This breaking off showed weakness (Also was were monthly candle closed this day).
-But on friday price has really nice recovering after tested $4278 4h-support on Futuresi, closing below $4366 daily resistance on futures this day.
+But on friday price has really nice recovering after tested $4278 4h-support on Futures, closing below $4366 daily resistance on futures this day.

 ![](./media/september-ends/sp500-daily.png)